 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-Costa Rica’s Nationally Determined Contribution (NDC) sets an unconditional target to keep net greenhouse gas (GHG) emissions below 9.37 MtCO2e in 2030 including Land Use, Land Use Change and Forestry (LULUCF).
-The CAT estimates that this is equal to 14.5 MtCO2e excluding LULUCF.
+Costa Rica is one of the few developing countries with an absolute and unconditional emissions reduction target in its Nationally Determined Contribution (NDC) The target aims to keep net GHG emissions below 9.37 MtCO2e in 2030 including Land Use, Land Use Change and Forestry (LULUCF), equivalent to a 25% reduction from 2012 emissions.
+Based on this, the CAT has estimated an emissions range for the NDC in 2030 of 13.7–15 MtCO2e excluding LULUCF.
 Based on this target, we rate Costa Rica’s 2030 NDC as “2°C compatible.”

 Costa Rica’s NDC also states its long-term intention to become carbon neutral by 2085, but this contradicts the carbon neutral target of 2021 set out in the 2008 National Climate Change Strategy (ENCC), and a similar announcement by the President in 2017.
 The NDC also puts forward an indicative level of emissions (incl.
 LULUCF) of 11.5 MtCO2e for 2021 (equivalent to about 11.5% below 2010 emissions levels excl.
 LULUCF).
 If Costa Rica were to renew its commitment to carbon neutrality in 2021, as expressed in the ENCC, and maintain carbon neutrality into the future, the CAT would upgrade its rating to 1.5°C Paris Agreement Compatible.
 See Pledges and targets section for more detail.